Tsing Yi Bamboo Theatre: Features

 Tsing Yi bamboo theatre will only be opened twice a year, including the birthday of TinHau (The Empress of Heaven) and ZhenJun(The True Lord).
 Therefore, it is a rare event to participate in.
 Apart from the traditional drama in bamboo theatre, the most important feature would be those snack stalls which attracts thousand of people to come every year.
 Every snack stalls are selling different kind of snacks such as fish balls, squid stew, noodles, skewers, eggs waffle, dessert etc. The most special one would be candies.
 Those candies are not a normal one, it has many shapes such as goose, butterfly, flower, the Chinese animal zodiac.
 And, it is all hand-made.

 Transport

 Walk along the Tsing King Road for about 8 minutes from Exit C of Tsing Yi station on the Airport Express, then turn into Tsing Luk Street, and it is located in the Tsing Luk Street Inhabitant Sports Ground.

 Ticket

 It is free to enjoy traditional drama in the afternoon, however, viewers still need to buy ticket to watch any drama in the evening.
 Ticket charges around HKD 100–300.
-Ticket is not required if visiter only go there for snacks or just stand at the back without a seat.
+Ticket is not required if the visitor only goes there for snacks or just stands at the back without a seat.